loopandlearn/news/docs/index.md

 * Recorded sessions at&nbsp;[<span translate="no">LOOP and LEARN</span>&nbsp;YouTube Channel](https://www.youtube.com/c/loopandlearn)

-The direct link to the 28 October 2023 session on _<span translate="no">iAPS</span>_&nbsp;is [Settings and Dynamic ISF]

 ## News is Delayed

-Sorry - it is a manual process to convert the beautiful newsletter to this text-only version.
-It will be delayed this week.
+It is a manual process to convert the beautiful newsletter to this text-only version.
+This version may be delayed this week.
 Check back in a few hours.

 ## Helpful Links